Cryogenic Materials Repository: A Public Resource and New Measurements for Cryogenic Research Applications: Results

 Figure \ref{fig:low_temp_materials} compares the thermal conductivity of CFRP, Aluminum, and Graphite at temperatures below $\sim 3$K. These materials are of particular interest for the development of focal plane architectures at and below $100$ mK for the low temperature detector community \cite{crowley_simons_2022}.
 These results indicate that as temperatures decrease, the thermal conductivity of aluminum alloys levels off at a value similar to that of other available materials.
 This plot, and other similar comparison plots, are easily produced using the CMR.

-Measurements below $\sim100$ mK were limited in this setup by the parasitic load from the necessary cables and the minimum current restrictions of the power supply.
-Planned improvements by decreasing the thermometer calibration range, decreasing parasitic load, and increasing the sample $A/L$ will further enable measurements at the coldest temperatures.
+Large uncertainties for the Al 6061-T6 measurement are attributed to the systematic uncertainty in the single current measurement per frame which dominates at low currents.
+Later upgrades to the readout process enabled continuous current monitoring, decreasing its uncertainty in subsequent material testing.
+For all materials, constant parasitic power uncertainty is the largest contributor to uncertainty below ${\sim}100$ mK, with uncertainty at higher temperatures limited by the heater resistance systematic uncertainty.
+Measurements below ${\sim}100$ mK were limited by the parasitic load from the necessary cables and the minimum current restrictions of the power supply.
+Planned improvements by decreasing the parasitic load with better heatsinking, decreasing the thermometer calibration, and increasing the sample $A/L$ will further enable measurements at the coldest temperatures.